siennathesane/cesiumdb/README.md

 ## License

 CesiumDB is licensed under GPL v3.0 with the Class Path Exception.
-This means you can use CesiumDB in your project without having to open source your project.
-However, if you modify CesiumDB, you must open source your changes.
-If you would like a non-GPL license, please reach out :smile:
+This means you can link to CesiumDB in your project without having to open source your project.
+So it's safe for corporate consumption, just not closed-source modification :simple_smile:

+If you would like a non-GPL license, please reach out :simple_smile:

 ## MVCC